owasp-modsecurity/ModSecurity/README.md

 ```

-Okay, this is a bit much, but you can pass a lower value:
+You can also pass a lower value:

 ```shell
 $ ./benchmark 1000